 Why You Should Drink Juice On An Empty Stomach

-And it wakes me up and keeps me awake for longer compared to coffee, because coffee can give you that initial boost but it seems to wear off before long and you’re left feeling lethargic and tired.
+It wakes me up and keeps me awake for longer than coffee, because coffee can give you that initial big boost but it seems to wear off before long.
+Then you’re left feeling lethargic and tired again!

 Drinking Juice At Night

-Celery juice lovers swear by a single 16-ounce serving but that’s actually quite a lot especially if you’re relatively new to juicing.
-I recommend an 8-ounce glass as being a good serving but if that’s a little too much 4-6 ounces is still great and if that’s not enough you can have some more.
+Celery juice lovers swear by a single 16-ounce serving but that’s actually quite a lot, especially if you’re relatively new to juicing.

 I recommend one 8-ounce glass as being a good serving, but if that’s too much, 4-6 ounces will work.